Austinbolinger/ECE382Lab5/README.md

 ECE 382
 05 Nov 14

+Documentation: Dr. Coulston explained to me why only taking from timer 0 was bad.
+Now I understand why the data from timer 1 was most important for determining what the count times were.

 Description: Lab 5 is IR signals.
 Taking lab 3's pong game and making it react to the buttons pressed on a remote control.

 **InLab5**

 **Firmware**